-Reed will assign you an adviser based on your academic interests and will set up an advising appointment on your behalf.
+Reed will assign you an adviser based on your academic interests and will set up an advising appointment on your behalf for Tuesday, January 16 during Orientation.
 During your first advising appointment, your adviser will discuss your academic plans with you and help you decide on your courses for the next two semesters.

-The Registrar's office has created a thorough PowerPoint explaining the process of planning your class schedule and registering for classes.
+The Registrar's office has created a thorough PowerPoint explaining the process of planning your class schedule, registering for classes, and advising and course registration dates and times.
 Click below to view the slides.

 Below is a checklist of things you can do to prepare for your advising meeting.

 - Peruse Reed's Course Catalog for a comprehensive overview of the academic program, including departmental requirements.

 - Review the schedule of classes.
 In addition to seeing when classes are offered, you can select only courses without prerequisites, see which courses meet group requirements, and other filters that can be helpful to you.
 (Courses without prerequisites are all open to first year students.)